 The Yin and Tonic clinic is a Traditional Chinese Medicine clinic based in Argyll, Scotland.
-Situated in valley amongst a peaceful and relaxing atmosphere.
+It is situated in a beautiful glen offering a peaceful and relaxing atmosphere.

 I practise Traditional Chinese Medicine modalities having studied Classical Chinese Medicine as part of my Honours Degree.
 This interest in a classical medium underpins my approach to the care and treatment of my patients and mean that every treatment I give is based on a rich, theoretical framework that has developed and been practised for over 2000 years.

 I have been running my clinic since 1996 and over that time have furthered my experience with training in China, London and Israel.
 I have had the opportunity over the past 17 years to treat hundreds of patients with a diverse range of conditions; enabling me to gain invaluable experiences in all of the modalities I practise.

 Patient safety is of paramount importance.
 I am a member of two professional bodies, the BAcC and RCHM.
 Both of these bodies set a Code of Practice which require a high standard of training and commitment to continuous professional development.
 I am insured through these bodies for my professional practice and to protect the well being of my patients.